 Extreme Weather Tolerance

 FLA batteries can handle most normal operating temperatures but are not as good as the other battery types.
-Extremely hot operating conditions may cause electrolyte evaporation and thereby reduce service life.
+Scorching operating conditions may cause electrolyte evaporation and thereby reduce service life.
 Low temperatures, on the other hand, reduce the available capacity.

-Charging an FLA battery at high temperatures requires using a lower voltage and a high voltage at low temperatures.
+When charging an FLA battery, the required voltage varies with temperature.
+Use a lower voltage at high temperatures and a higher voltage at low temperatures.

 AGM batteries are designed for harsh climates and operate at optimal capacity at a wide temperature range.
 They can operate in temperatures down to -20°C.